 - Technical assistance is provided in each short course room.

-- For on-site online short courses, the notebook in the short course room runs the video conference software Zoom and the lectern provides a webcam.
+- For hybrid short courses, the notebook in the short course room runs the video conference software Zoom and the lectern provides a webcam.
 Virtual attendees can then follow the presentations and ask questions through the embedded chat function.

 Online-only short courses

-- These pre-recorded videos will be processed further to incorporate the EGU's corporate design.
+- Pre-recorded videos may be processed further to incorporate the EGU's corporate design

 Short-course programme group chairs: email@example.com, Anita di Chiara and Michael Dietze